Introduction to sasr

 - Configure your SAS server in

-will try to find any name that is available in your specified option.- If you don’t know how to create this file, use
+sascfg_personal.pyunder your working directory or the home directory.
+This is the default file thatsasrwill look at.
+However, you can still change that throughoptions(sascfg = ), thensasrwill try to find any name that is available in your specified option.- If you don’t know how to create this file, use

-to create the file.
-Required arguments includehost
+sascfg()to create the file.
+Required arguments includehostandsaspath.-

-only creates ssh based SAS session. - Only password-less ssh connection is supported, e.g. ssh via public keys.
+sascfg()only creates ssh based SAS session. - Only password-less ssh connection is supported, e.g. ssh via public keys.

 -

-is the hostname of the SAS server. -
+hostis the hostname of the SAS server. -

-is the SAS executable path on the SAS server. - Other arguments are added to the configuration file directly.
+saspathis the SAS executable path on the SAS server. - Other arguments are added to the configuration file directly.

 -

-are required if you want to transfer datasets between R and SAS if the client (running sasr) is not reachable from the server.
-Use integers liketunnel = 9999L
+tunnelandrtunnelare required if you want to transfer datasets between R and SAS if the client (running sasr) is not reachable from the server.
+Use integers liketunnel = 9999Lin R, or modifysascfg_personal.pyto make sure they are integers.

 -